 When we are at school, playing sport, texting, socialising online, going to friends' places or even riding the bus we are beginning to analyse and make decisions about our values, beliefs and goals.
-This is an important part of our transition from childhood to adulthood and developing a sense of our unique identity as a person within our broader social, cultural and religious context.
+This is an important part of our transition from childhood to adulthood and developing a sense of identity - unique and separate from our family.
 Much of this understanding comes through relating to and identifying with others, in a much deeper way than during childhood.
 Our peers help us develop social skills, teach us how to get along with other people and help us to learn different ways of understanding the world.